NICANORKYAMBA/Fullstack-Dev-Interview/blog_api/README.md

 }
 ```

-**Response:**
+**Response**

-Upon successful login, the response will contain a JSON object with the following fields:
+Upon successful login, the response will contain a JSON object with the following fields

 ```json
 {